LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Supported-languages.md

 ## Languages supported by MCS
-[MCS](data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html) is available in: English, Spanish, Italian and Japanese.
+[MCS](data-reporting-meaningful-connection-score-(mcs)-meaningful-connection-score-(mcs)-overview.html) is available in: The MCS is available in English, French, Italian, Japanese, German and Spanish.